Banksia marginata: Distribution and habitat

 It is widespread as an understory species in medium rainfall eucalypt forests across Victoria, occurring in association with manna gum (Eucalyptus viminalis), narrow-leaf peppermint (E. radiata), messmate (E. obliqua), swamp gum (E. ovata) and brown stringybark (E. baxteri).
 It is a common shrub, sometimes small tree, in heathy and shrubby forests as well as coastal scrub and heath in part of its range.
 In South Gippsland, it is generally a shrub which regenerates from a lignotuber or suckers after bushfire and sets few seed.
 It has been recorded as a low spreading shrub in Croajingolong National Park in East Gippsland.
 In the Wombat State Forest west of Melbourne, it grows as a 1 to 2 m high shrub on less fertile soils, and as a large tree to 8 m on more fertile soils.
 Few trees remain, having been cleared for agriculture or for fuel.
 Similarly, further west in the Corangamite region, it is either a tree or suckering shrub.

-In Tasmania, Banksia marginata occupies a wide range of habitats, in mixed forest (where it grows as a small tree), button grass moorlands, flood plains of the Loddon, Franklin and Huon Rivers, as well as coastal regions.
+In Tasmania, Banksia marginata occupies a wide range of habitats, in mixed forest (where it grows as a small tree), buttongrass moorlands, flood plains of the Loddon, Franklin and Huon Rivers, as well as coastal regions.
 In parts of the west and southwest of Tasmania, the species is dominant within the threatened native vegetation community known as Banksia marginata wet scrub.
 There is no macrofossil record for the species, so it is unclear whether it is a recent introduction from the mainland or has only recently evolved, although its presence on both the mainland and Tasmania suggests it has been present since the Pleistocene.
 It grows in coastal habitats that would be occupied by Banksia integrifolia on the mainland.